 Typical downtime is 5-7 days of healing after lesion removal, depending on where the lesion is on the body and how many you want removed.
 Skin tags are easily removed with only a few days of downtime.
 Mole removal requires more healing, typically 5-7 days because of the nature of the mole itself.

 Think of this as a skin health check, prior to commencing any lesion removal.
 It is very important now-a-days to seek out a doctor who will take the time to analyze your skin, looking for suspicious skin marks and lesions, especially different forms of cancer.
-If Dr. Strauss finds what he suspects to be a cancerous lesion, he will foward you to a medical doctor and/or a dermatologist for a second opinion so you can be treated effectively and quickly.
+If our doctor finds what is suspected to be a cancerous lesion, we will foward you to a medical doctor and/or a dermatologist for a second opinion so you can be treated effectively and quickly.

 * Disclaimer: there is no assurance of achieving a desired or specific result in treatment.
 Although everything possible is done to ensure a positive result, each of our patients responds differently to care.
 Claims or testimonials on this site are not to be interpreted as the average patient experience.